-Animal work will take place in the vivarium of the University of Colorado Denver and the Denver Health laboratory (see below).
-The UCD vivarium is a state-of-the-art facility to conduct research using any type of animal.
+Animal work will take place in the vivarium of the CU Anschutz and the Denver Health laboratory (see below).
+The CU Anschutz vivarium is a state-of-the-art facility to conduct research using any type of animal.
 It is a locked facility with access available only to those approved for entry.
 There are designated areas for mouse work which includes bench and hood areas as well as isolated housing.
 Veterinarian and technician support is available onsite; the care staff is supervised by LATg-certified management and is under the direction of 2 full-time veterinarians and one part-time veterinarian.
 The facility is fully AAALAC accredited, USDA registered and conforms to the PHS Policy on Humane Care and Use of Laboratory Animals.

 The Trauma Research Center is supported by a number of dedicated Cores on Campus.